jane/react-whirligig/README.md

 ## Advanced Usage

-`react-track` exposes next and prev functions for moving the track forward and backward the number of visible slides.
+`react-whirligig` exposes next and prev functions for moving the track forward and backward the number of visible slides.
 These functions can be accessed using the `ref` prop callback to get a reference to the `Track` instance.